faiyaz7283/dashtam-api/docs/api-flows/auth/password-reset.md

 }
 ```

-✅ Password reset successful!
+✅ **Password reset successful!**

-## 🔒 Security Note: Session Revocation

-**Important**: When you complete a password reset, **all active sessions are automatically logged out** for security.
+**🔒 Security Note:** When you complete a password reset, **all active sessions are automatically logged out** for security.
+All refresh tokens are revoked immediately (existing access tokens remain valid for ~30 minutes until expiration).
+You must re-login on all devices with the new password.
+See [Complete Auth Flow](complete-auth-flow.md) for session revocation testing.

-**What happens:**

-- ✅ All refresh tokens are revoked immediately
-- ⚠️ Existing access tokens remain valid for ~30 minutes (then expire)
-- ✅ Cannot get new access tokens (refresh is blocked)
-- ✅ Must re-login on all devices with new password

-**Why this is important:**
-If your password was compromised, revoking all sessions ensures that an attacker cannot continue accessing your account, even if they already have tokens.

-**Testing session revocation:**
-See [Complete Auth Flow](complete-auth-flow.md) for full end-to-end testing including session revocation verification (Tests 13 & 13a).

-## Next Step

-**Continue to:** [Login Flow](login.md) to use the new password on all devices.

 ## Troubleshooting